ShaimaBB/Weather-Website/README.md

 # Weather Website 🌤️

 This is a simple weather website that provides real-time weather updates for any city.
 Users can input a city name to get the current temperature, weather description, and humidity.
-The frontend is built with HTML, CSS, and JavaScript, while the backend uses Flask.
-The application is hosted on Render for the backend and GitHub Pages for the frontend.

 ---